breadcat/blog.minskio.co.uk/content/quotes.md

 >What a digital dummy <!-- yu-gi-oh -->

 >What a save! <!-- rocket league -->

+>What are you screaming for?
+I haven't even started cooking yet <!-- Life of Boris -->

 >What goes on in liminal space stays in liminal space, right? <!-- ayoade on top -->